Research (and other) Interests

 I live in Kingston, Ontario, Canada.

 I specialize in political and feminist philosophy.
-I am mainly concerned with why citizens ought to better understand one another, and how they should do so.
+I am mainly concerned with why citizens, and persons more generally, ought to better understand one another, and how they should do so.

 1. Understanding and Democracy